Women Singers in Global Contexts website

 Embodying Mexico: Tourism, Nationalism, and Performance (OUP)

-- 1994: International House, London.
+1994: Teaching English as a Foreign Language: International House, London.
 Certificate Royal Society of Arts/UCLES TEFLA.

 - July 2013: Associate Professor, University of California, Santa Barbara.

 - July 2011: Assistant Professor, University of California, Santa Barbara.